Thisisawa/Palworld-dedicated-server-auto-backup/README.md

 pythonw start.py
 ```
 ## Batch file Version
 just give it two left click, this script run in background in default, will automatic terminate too.
-you can remove the2~4 rows to cancel it.
+you can remove the 2~4 rows to cancel background mode.
 ### Settings
 Modify these value according to your needs